+REDEMPTIONS IN

+CONNECTION WITH OUR

+INITIAL BUSINESS

+COMBINATION OR

+CERTAIN STOCKHOLDER

+VOTES TO AMEND OUR

+AMENDED AND RESTATED

+CERTIFICATE OF

+INCORPORATION

-REDEMPTIONS IN CONNECTION WITH OUR INITIAL BUSINESS COMBINATION OR CERTAIN STOCKHOLDER VOTES TO AMEND OUR AMENDED AND RESTATED CERTIFICATE OF INCORPORATION transactions, they will not make any such purchases when they are in possession of any material nonpublic information not disclosed to the seller or if such purchases are prohibited by Regulation M under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-We do not currently anticipate that such tender offer subject to the tender offer rules under the Exchange Act or a going-private transaction subject to the going-private rules under the Exchange Act; however, if the purchasers determine at the time of any such purchases that the purchases are subject to such rules, the purchasers will comply with such rules.
+The redemptions in connection with our initial business combination or certain stockholder votes to amend our amended and restated certificate of incorporation will reduce OTHER PERMITTED PURCHASES OF PUBLIC SHARES BY OUR AFFILIATES business combination.
+There is no limit to the prices that our sponsor, directors, officers, advisors or their affiliates may pay in these transactions.
+If they engage in such transactions, they will not make any such purchases when they are in possession of any material nonpublic information not disclosed to the seller or if such purchases are prohibited by Regulation M under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+We do not currently anticipate that such purchases, if any, would constitute a tender offer subject to the tender offer rules under the Exchange Act or a going-private transaction subject to the going-private rules under the Exchange Act; however, if the purchasers determine at the time of any such purchases that the purchases are subject to such rules, the purchasers will comply with such rules.